-With Israel being a liberal, cosmopolitan and democratic country, solo female travellers don’t need to worry at all before travelling to the country.
-In fact, typical crime rates (like muggings or drunken violence) are low in Israel.
+With Israel being a liberal, cosmopolitan and democratic country, solo female travellers don’t need to worry about travelling alone here.
+In fact, crime rates are low in Israel.
 However, much like anywhere else in the world, this can change from region to region and there are some ground rules you should follow to keep safe.

 Since English is mandatory in almost every school in Israel, getting by shouldn’t be a problem.
-When it comes to Tel Aviv, you will find it hard to come by a local who doesn’t speak English or is not willing to help.
-In suburban areas, as you may have guessed, it will be a little harder without Hebrew but in general, Israelis speak English pretty well.
+When it comes to Tel Aviv, you will find it hard to come by a local who doesn’t speak English, or isn’t willing to help.
+In suburban areas, as you may have guessed, it will be a little harder without Hebrew but, in general, Israelis speak English pretty well.

-Before you plan to visit a place, look it up to make sure there is nothing going on at the moment and that there are no restrictions.
-For example, Gaza is usually advised against travelling to, and the same goes for some areas in the West Bank.
-There are certain areas, like Bethlehem or Ramallah, you may prefer to visit with an organized group to make sure that you don’t wander off into dangerous areas.
+Before you visit a place in Israel, go online to make sure there’s nothing happening and there are no restrictions.
+For example, travelling from Israel to Gaza is usually advised against, and the same goes for some areas in the West Bank.
+There are other nearby areas, such as Bethlehem or Ramallah, you may prefer to visit with an organised group to make sure you don’t wander into dangerous areas.

-Before you go anywhere new, be prepared to make sure you adhere to local customs and rules.
-For example, ultra-religious Jewish neighbourhoods will find it offensive if you wear revealing clothing.
+Before you go anywhere new, make sure you know the local customs and rules.
+For example, some people in ultra-religious Jewish neighbourhoods will find it offensive if you wear revealing clothing.
 The same goes for some Muslim areas or holy Christian sites.

-There is absolutely no need to be anxious about travelling alone to Israel.
+There’s no need to be anxious about travelling alone in Israel.
 Due to the volatile nature of this country, Israelis have learned how to defend themselves and there is security everywhere.
-Whenever you step inside a mall, club, or any public place for that matter, you will see security guards on alert.
-This doesn’t mean you should exercise no judgment – always make sure you are not walking alone at night or entering dangerous confrontation areas, but just remember that unlike Europe or the US, wherever there are many people, there is security.
+Whenever you step inside a mall or club – or any public place for that matter – you will see security guards on alert.
+This doesn’t mean you should exercise no judgement; always make sure you are not walking alone at night or entering dangerous confrontation areas.
+Remember that, unlike Europe or the US, wherever there are many people, there is security.

 Hitchhiking is not at all common in Israel.
-Although this is probably true to most places around the world, hopping into a car with a stranger is not a good idea in Israel.
+Although this is probably true in most places around the world, hopping into a car with a stranger is not a good idea here.